algoo/preview-generator/contribute.rst

      * build your virtual env (env will be called "myenv", you can name it the way you want): `python3 -m venv myenv`
      * if it's not already, activate it : `source myenv/bin/activate`. (`deactivate` to deactivate)
   - install dependencies :
-    * `apt-get install poppler-utils qpdf libfile-mimeinfo-perl libimage-exiftool-perl ghostscript libsecret-1-0 zlib1g-dev libjpeg-dev`
+    * `apt-get install poppler-utils libfile-mimeinfo-perl libimage-exiftool-perl ghostscript libsecret-1-0 zlib1g-dev libjpeg-dev`
     * `pip install -e ".[dev, all]"`
     * install external apt dependencies for specific builder (see README.md)